 Discrimination and/or harassment on the basis of any protected characteristic is strictly prohibited.
-Under the Newberry College Discrimination and Harassment policy, discrimination and/or harassment is any conduct (verbal, non-verbal, or physical) that is hostile or adverse toward any individual because of his or her gender/gender identity, sexual orientation, race, color, national origin, religion, age, marital status or disability or any other characteristic protected by law, or that of his/her relatives, friends or associates and that: (A) creates an intimidating, hostile or offensive work or learning environment; or, (B) unreasonably interferes with an individual's work or academic performance; or, (C) otherwise adversely affects an individual's employment or academic opportunities.
+Under the Newberry College Employment Guide, Title IX Policy, and Student Code of Conduct, discrimination and/or harassment are defined as any conduct (verbal, non-verbal, or physical) that is hostile or adverse toward any individual because of his or her gender/gender identity, sexual orientation, race, color, national origin, religion, age, marital status or disability or any other characteristic protected by law, or that of his/her relatives, friends or associates and that: (A) creates an intimidating, hostile or offensive work or learning environment; or, (B) unreasonably interferes with an individual's work or academic performance; or, (C) otherwise adversely affects an individual's employment or academic opportunities.

 Newberry College is committed to providing a campus environment free from sexual harassment.
-Sexual harassment is defined by Newberry College to be any unwanted or unwelcome sexual conduct, including but not limited to comments, suggestions, physical contact or propositions.
+Sexual harassment is defined by Newberry College to be any unwanted or unwelcome sexual conduct, including but not limited to comments, suggestions, physical contact, stalking, or dating/domestic violence.